avarone-github/essex/docs/reference/output/extraction/index.md

 ]
 ```

-- `namespace` is the name of the software package exported from expert.ai Studio.
+- `namespace` is the name of the software module carrying out information extraction inside the text intelligence engine.
-- `template` is the name of the template for each extracted data record (Templates and Fields are defined in the expert.ai Studio project, see
+- `template` is the name of the record's template
-	<a href="https://docs.expert.ai/studio/latest/languages/extraction/structures/">Templates and fields</a> in the Studio documentation).
-- `fields` is the list of the extracted fields related to the template (Templates and Fields are defined in the expert.ai Studio project, see
+- `fields` is the array of record's fields.
-	<a href="https://docs.expert.ai/studio/latest/languages/extraction/structures/" target="_blank">Templates and fields</a> in the Studio documentation).

-Each `fields` array item represents an extracted value, which is related to each other.
+Each item of the `fields` array represents an extracted field, where:

 - `name` is the field's name.
 - `value` is the field's value.
 - `positions` is an array containing the extracted field's [positions](../../positions/index.md).

+!!! info
+	You can find more information about templates and fields in the	<a href="https://docs.expert.ai/studio/latest/languages/extraction/structures/" target="_blank">Studio documentation</a>.